umr4nlp/umr-guidelines/guildeines.md

          POS (Auth, s5f/fly-01))
      )
 ```
+In the document-level annotation of this sentence, *pardon-01* from the previous sentence is chosen as the
+reference time of the *fly-01* event, and it happened before the *fly-01* event.
+The author is positive that the *fly-01*
+event happened.

 ```
 Snt6: He will spend the next several days at the medical center there before he returns home with his wife Sherry